temporalio/documentation/blog/2021-07-30-temporal-tips-tricks-1.md

 ## Auto-Restarting Workers

-When you write Activity Workflow code, you often have to kill and restart the Workers that host them, so as to pick up the changes.
+When you write Activity or Workflow code, you often have to kill and restart the Workers that host them, so as to pick up the changes.
 Usually this is a manual `Ctrl+C` + rerun process.
 However, you can set up your workers to reload on every *file save*.
 Since Workers are stateless and Workflows are tolerant to Workers going down, this works just fine.

 There are many ways to achieve this.
 You can use [`gow`](https://github.com/mitranim/gow) as a drop in replacement for the go binary that reloads upon save.  `nodemon` from the JavaScript ecosystem is a nice fully cross-platform binary that watches files and executes scripts.